 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Many have said Titan Arum is one of the most difficult plants to grow in cultivation.
 However, it is not any more difficult than any other flowering plant.
-The difficulty comes in the consistent growing conditions for a period of 7 years or more.
+The difficulty comes in the consistent growing conditions for seven years or more.
 You must mimic its native environment of tropical Sumatra.
-For instance, every year, once the plant dies back the corm must be moved into a larger pot.
+For instance, once the plant dies back, the corm must be moved into a larger pot every year.
 If the corm is nicked or damaged, it can allow disease organisms to kill the plant.

 Titan Arum is not forgiving.
-Humidity has to be 80 percent, the ambient air temperature needs to be above 60°F (15°C), and preferably above 75°F (24°C).
-It won’t hurt the plant if the temperature dips into the 60s for a few days in a row but it shouldn’t be in the 60s for months at a time.
-Keep the soil moist, but not soggy, and use sterile soil when transplanting.
+Humidity has to be 80 percent, and the ambient air temperature needs to be above 60°F (15°C) and preferably above 75°F (24°C).
+It won't hurt the plant if the temperature dips into the 60s for a few days in a row, but it shouldn't be in the 60s for months at a time.
+Keep the soil moist but not soggy, and use sterile soil when transplanting.

 - Back to genus Amorphophallus

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.